Britney Spears: 2011–2012: Femme Fatale and The X Factor

 In March 2011, Spears released her seventh studio album, Femme Fatale.
 The album peaked at number one in the United States, Canada, and Australia, and within the top ten on nearly every other chart.
 Its peak in the United States tied Spears with Mariah Carey and Janet Jackson for the third-most number ones among women.
-Femme Fatale has been certified platinum by the RIAA and as of February 2014, it had sold 2.4 million copies worldwide.
+Femme Fatale has been certified platinum by the RIAA and, as of February 2014, had sold 2.4 million copies worldwide.

-The album's lead single, "Hold It Against Me" debuted atop the Billboard Hot 100, becoming Spears's fourth number-one single on the chart and making her the second artist in history to have two consecutive singles debut at number one, after Mariah Carey.
-The second single "Till the World Ends" peaked at number three on the Billboard Hot 100 in May, while the third single "I Wanna Go" reached number seven in August.
-Femme Fatale became Spears's first album in which three of its songs reached the top ten of the chart.
-The fourth and final single "Criminal" was released in September 2011.
+The album's lead single, "Hold It Against Me", debuted atop the Billboard Hot 100, becoming Spears' fourth number-one single on the chart and making her the second artist in history to have two consecutive singles debut at number one, after Mariah Carey.
+The second single, "Till the World Ends", peaked at number three on the Billboard Hot 100 in May, while the third single, "I Wanna Go", reached number seven in August.
+Femme Fatale became Spears' first album to have three of its songs reach the top ten on that chart.
+The fourth and final single, "Criminal", was released in September 2011.
 The music video sparked controversy when British politicians criticized Spears for using replica guns while filming the video in a London area that had been badly affected by the 2011 England riots.
-Spears's management briefly responded, stating, "The video is a fantasy story featuring Britney's boyfriend, Jason Trawick, which literally plays out the lyrics of a song written three years before the riots ever happened."
+Spears' management briefly responded, stating, "The video is a fantasy story featuring Britney's boyfriend, Jason Trawick, which literally plays out the lyrics of a song written three years before the riots ever happened."
 In April 2011, Spears appeared in a remix of Rihanna's song "S&M".
 It reached number one in the US later that month, giving Spears her fifth number one on the chart.
 On Billboard's 2011 Year-End list, Spears was ranked number fourteen on the Artists of the Year, thirty-two on Billboard 200 artists, and ten on Billboard Hot 100 artists.
 Spears co-wrote "Whiplash", a song from the album When the Sun Goes Down (2011) by Selena Gomez & the Scene.